YoungHaKim7/cpp_training2024/01_Cpp_Tutorials/09_31hr_Modern_cpp_training_freeCodeCamp_org/004_argc_argv/README.md

 $ g++ ./target/*.o -o ./target/main
 ./target/main

+The sum of the two numbers is : 41
-The sum of the two numbers is : 21
+The sum of the two numbers is : 31
 ```